MaZderMind/osm-history-renderer/README.md

     ./render.py --style ~/osm-mapnik-style/osm-mapnik2.xml --bbox 8.177700,49.771700,8.205600,49.791600 --date 2009-01-01

 Interesting how your town looked in 2009, hm?
-And it was all in the OSM-Database -- all the time!
+And it was all in the OSM-Database - all the time!
 Sleeping data.. *getting melancholic*
 So let's see how your town evolved over time - let's make an animation:

     ./render-animation.py --style ~/osm-mapnik-style/osm-mapnik2.xml --bbox 8.177700,49.771700,8.205600,49.791600

 This will leave you with an set of .png files, one for each month since the first node was placed in your area.
-If you want render-animation.py to assemble a real video for you, use --type mp4.
+If you want render-animation.py to assemble a real video for you, use `--type mp4`.
 This will create a lossless mp4 for you.
-Use render-animation.py -h to get information over the wide range of control, the script gives to you.
+Use render-animation.py `-h` to get information over the wide range of control, the script gives to you.

 ## Speeeeed